Harry Styles’ Sexy ‘Rolling Stone’ Cover Causes Instagram Meltdown

 The interview with the singer is titled, “Sex, Psychedelics, and the Secrets of Stardom.”
 The story, which is for the September issue, will be the second time the One Direction member has been the magazine’s cover star.
 He previously graced the cover of the iconic music publication in 2017.

-Harry was recently in the news after it was reported he turned down the chance to play the role of Prince Eric in a remake of Disney’s The Little Mermaid, reported The Mirror.
+Harry was recently in the news after it was reported he turned down the chance to play the role of Prince Eric in a remake of Disney’s The Little Mermaid, reported Mirror.
 Initially, it was reported that the singer and actor was going to appear in the live-action re-imagining of the classic animated film.
 It was then reported that Harry had declined the role.
 The former teen pop star made his film debut in Christopher Nolan’s Oscar-winning film Dunkirk in 2017.

 The cover news comes after fans learned that Harry was recently seen at Ariana Grande’s London concert with Stranger Things star Millie Bobby Brown on Saturday, reported Entertainment Tonight.